Auto-Hawk/awkJSON5/README.md

 ## Installation

-The class is included in `awkJSON5.ahk`.
+A class `awkJSON5` is included in `awkJSON5.ahk`.
 Simply include it:

 ```ahk
 #Requires AutoHotkey v2.0